It has been five years since Under Armour’s Kevin Plank dangled the Port Covington project in front of Baltimore and the city’s leaders bit.

 • They wondered about unintended consequences, such as, would the city’s bond capacity and state education funding be impacted?

-• They decried that absence of a market study showing a demand for luxury apartments or for millions of square feet of new office space when the commercial occupancy rate in downtown Baltimore was so low?
+• They decried the absence of a market study showing a demand for luxury apartments or for millions of square feet of new office space when the commercial occupancy rate in downtown Baltimore was so low.

 Mostly, though, the questions centered on how long-suffering communities in South Baltimore and across the city would benefit from the public investment in what was increasingly seen as a “playground for the rich.”

 Why, for example, were only one-third of the projected jobs at Port Covington going to city residents?
 Why had Plank been exempted from the city’s Inclusionary Housing law?

 Details like the development’s proposed “archaeological pier” and “world-class kayak launch” only served to confirm their suspicion.

 The residents challenged the assumption that, even if all went as promised, real benefits would trickle down from Port Covington to the neighborhoods where they lived.
 Desiring to be helpful as well as critical, they presented alternative versions of equitable development.